 mind that I couldn't sing that well and they were very friendly.
 What a

-great bunch of guys "Plays well with others" it probably said on their
+great bunch of guys "Plays well with others" it probably said

 My third or fourth time I really had a blast.
 I sang a song, off the